AlexAlexandreAlves/AlexAlexandreAlves/README.md

 - :mortar_board: Graduated and background in Analysis and Development Systems.
 - 🤖 Certified by AWS and ISTQB.
-- ♾️ Devops process Enthusiast.
+- ♾️ DevOps process Enthusiast.
-- 👾 Curious about new technologies, frameworks and tools.
+- 👾 Curious about new technologies, frameworks, and tools.

 #